UMR-CNRM/PHYEX/docs/Integrator.md

   - The Meso-NH integrator extracts, from the different pull requests, what concern the PHYEX repository and send a pull request on PHYEX based on a mesonh specific branch
   - The PHYEX administrator:
     - validates (see [below](#tests)) the contribution
-    - integrates the contribution in the arome branch and merges it in the GPU branch
+    - integrates the contribution in the mesonh branch and merges it in the GPU branch
     - regularly, he tags a new (minor) version of the GPU branch
-    - when asked by the IAL integrator, he builds a new arome specific branch (see [below](#code-preparation))
+    - when asked by the IAL integrator, he builds a new mesonh specific branch (see [below](#code-preparation))
-    - when an arome specific branch is used in an official cycle, the arome specific branch is tagged accordingly puis teste les différents modèles et l'intègre dans la branche GPU (avec tag réguliers)
+    - when a mesonh specific branch is used in an official cycle, the mesonh specific branch is tagged accordingly

 ## NORMAL WORKFLOW FOR ANOTHER CONTRIBUTION

 Pull requests must be based on the GPU branch.
   - validates (see [below](#tests)) the contribution
-  - integrates the contribution in the arome branch and merges it in the GPU branch
+  - integrates the contribution in its own model branch and merges it in the GPU branch
   - regularly, he tags a new (minor) version of the GPU branch

 ## TESTS